 ‘Rather than assuming that museums were always there and objects were collected into those museums, what I am trying to show is that the amount of plunder unleashed this process of creation of museums’ Ariella Azoulay

 Shaheen Kasmani speaks on her experience co-curating an exhibition, The Past is Now, at Birmingham Museum, particularly focusing on how exhibition text and language is political.

 Sara Wajiddiscusses starting Museum Detox, the importance of spaces for ‘impolite’ conversations, and the ‘push and pull’ between the museum and co-curators in the process of producing The Past is Now’s panel text.

-The session will question how it is possible for museums to reframe narratives of colonialism, elitism, and racism, and will explore how individuals can play a role in advocating for reform.
-You'll have the opportunity to hear directly from a diverse panel of speakers from the arts sector as well as, discuss practical examples of how change happens, and ask any questions you may have.
+You'll have the opportunity to hear directly from researchers and practicioners from the arts sector as well as, discuss practical examples of how change happens, and ask any questions you may have.